-The types of lottery schemes licensed by the Town include bazaars, break open tickets, and raffles.
-Further information such as application forms, reports and terms and conditions can be found below under each licence type heading.
+The types of lotteries licensed by the Town include bazaars, break open tickets, and raffles.
+Further information such as application forms, reports, and terms and conditions can be found below under each licence type heading.

 Please note that an appointment may be required with the Office of the Town Clerk prior to submission of an eligibility review and/or an application for a lottery licence.
-Any questions or requests to book an appointment may be sent by email to email@example.com.
+Any questions or requests to book appointments may be sent by email to firstname.lastname@example.org.

 Are you Eligible for a Charitable Gaming Licence?
 (Step 1)

 Religious, charitable, and non-profit organizations may be licensed to conduct lotteries in the Town of Whitby.
 However, individuals and some charitable organizations are not eligible to conduct lottery events.

 If you are not currently licensed by the Town or have not been licensed by the Town in the past two years to conduct a lottery, then you need to apply for eligibility.
 To determine eligibility, please complete and submit the Town's Lottery Licensing Eligibility Application Form.

 Already Eligible?
 How to Apply for a Lottery Licence (Step 2)